adl/hoaf/README.md

                  | "properties:" IDENTIFIER*
                  | HEADERNAME (BOOLEAN|INT|STRING|IDENTIFIER)*

 The header is a list of `header-item`s (a `HEADERNAME` followed by some data).
-Except for the "HOA:" item, which should always come first, the items may occur in any order.
+Except for the `HOA:` item, which should always come first, the items may occur in any order.
 Some `HEADERNAME`s have predefined semantics (and might be mandatory) as specified below.
 This format also makes provision of additional (unspecified) header names to be used.

 Any given `HEADERNAME` should occur at most once, except for `Start:`, `Alias:`, and `properties:`.
-The case of the `HEADERNAME`'s initial is used to specify whether tools may safely ignore a header item they do not support: header items whose name start with an upper-case letter are expected to influence the semantic of the automaton: tools should at least warn about any such `HEADERNAME` they do not understand.
+The case of the `HEADERNAME`'s initial is used to specify whether tools may safely ignore a header item they do not support.
+Header items whose name starts with an upper-case letter are expected to influence the semantic of the automaton: tools should at least warn about any such `HEADERNAME` they do not understand.
 A `HEADERNAME` whose initial is lowercase may be safely ignored without affecting the semantics.

 Headers items `HOA:`, and `Acceptance:` must always be present.

 ### `HOA:`

 `HOA:` should always be the first token of the file.
 It is followed by an identifier that represents the version of the format.
-This document specifies version 1.1 of this format, so this header item should appear as
+This document specifies version 1.1 of this format, so this header item should appear as:

     HOA: v1.1

-However version 1.1 is actually a superset of version 1 that can be declared as
+However, version 1.1 is actually a superset of version 1 that can be declared as:

     HOA: v1

-The identifier specifying the version number should always starts with `v`, followed by a number in base 10 representing the major version number (`1` is the above two examples).
-To name minor versions of the format, the major number may be optionally followed by other characters as long as the entire token is valid identifier.
+The identifier specifying the version number should always start with `v`, followed by a number in base 10 representing the major version number (`1` in the above two examples).
+To name minor versions of the format, the major number may be optionally followed by other characters as long as the entire token is a valid identifier.

 Two version numbers can be ordered by using the same semantic as [strverscmp()](http://man7.org/linux/man-pages/man3/strverscmp.3.html).
-Given two versions $X\le Y$ that share the same major version number, then the format specified by version $Y$ should be a superset of the format specified for version $X$.
+Given two versions $X\le Y$ that share the same major version number, the format specified by version $Y$ should be a superset of the format specified for version $X$.
 This means that a parser for version $Y$ should be able to read any file written using version $X$.
-Conversely, a parser for version $X$, might still try to parse a file written in version $Y$ in case the file uses a subset of the format compatible with $X$.
+Conversely, a parser for version $X$ might still try to parse a file written in version $Y$ in case the file uses a subset of the format compatible with $X$.

 The major version number should be updated in case of changes that invalidate the syntax or semantic of earlier versions.
 Parsers should always reject files written in an unsupported major number.

 ### `States:`

-This optionnal header item specifies the number of states in the automaton.
+This optional header item specifies the number of states in the automaton.

 The states are assumed to be numbered consecutively from 0.
-For instance:
+For instance,

     States: 10